maciejg-git/yt-play/README.md

 # YTPlay

-YTPlay is an application for listening to, searching and displaying multiple playlists, using Youtube API 3 and Express backend.
+YTPlay is an application for playing, searching and displaying multiple Youtube playlists.

 Build with: Vue 3, Bootstrap, Tippy.js and Express.